-In addition to regular risk analysis and reporting and employee awareness, IKB controls the gratuities granted and received by employees as well as certain expense entries.
+In addition to regular risk analysis and reporting and employee awareness, IKB controls the gratuities granted and received by employees.
 Breaches of instructions are clearly identified and responded to appropriately.
 If criminal breaches are identified, these are systematically investigated, pursued and punished with measures under employment law and, where applicable, the filing of criminal charges.